Jazzy Jay: 21st century

 More recently, Jazzy Jay was featured in the 2001 turntablism documentary Scratch.
 In the film, he displays his extensive LP collection (kept in the basement of his home), which he claims comprises at least 300,000 to 400,000 records.

 In 2000, Jazzy Jay was inducted into the Technics/DMC DJ Hall of Fame.
 He sometimes performs together with another hip hop pioneer, Grand Wizard Theodore.
 He is also interviewed extensively in the 2003 hip hop documentary 5 Sides of a Coin.He was featured in the 2004 song "Rock And Roll (Could Never Hip Hop Like This) Part 2" by Handsome Boy Modeling School giving a background on himself and on rap as an art form.

 Jazzy Jay narrated a walking tour of The Bronx, "Hip Hop," by Soundwalk, that won the 2004 Audie award for Best Original Work.

 He and his wife have three children (Jazmine, Matthew, and Kenya), and live in Bedford–Stuyvesant, Brooklyn, New York.
 Matthew Byas is a member of Brooklyn musical group Phony Ppl.
 In 2011, Jazmine graduated from the prestigious Eastman School of Music, and is pursuing a career as a classical oboist.
 In 2014, she married Danny Lambert, of Bray, County Wicklow, Ireland.

-In 2012, Jazzy Jay confirmed he was working on a collaborative album with DJ Phix.
-He was quoted speaking on the album saying "I'm just tryin' to get back to my roots, DJ Phix is the DJ who's gon help bring me back."
-The album will be released in late 2013.